amc19008/Venom_Gene_Annotation/README.md

 Next you need a Column2.txt file that contains the contents of column 2 from your out file:

-    awk '{print $2}' T_serru_aa_dl.fasta.tblastn.Scorpiones_db.out > Column2.txt
+    awk '{print $2}' T_serru_aa_dl.fasta.tblastn.Scorpiones_db.out > T_serru_aa_dl_Column2.txt

+Ensure you rename with the same naming format as the sample files.
 The resulting file contents will contain the sseqids which look like this:

     Scorpiones_Toxin_141_NDBS
     Scorpiones_Toxin_142_NDBS